 Select which State thresholds should be displayed on the chart:

-Use the Delete button to permanently remove all historic data for this Parameter.
+Click the Delete buttons and save to permanently remove all historic data or events for this Parameter.

 The control section allows you to configure control options for Control Parameters.